Fabrizio is hooked on paper crafting and makes his own greeting cards. He enjoys sharing craft tips, especially with beginners.

 So here are the three tips so that you can improve the look of your cards when you want to upload them to your blog:

-1. Switch the Flash off on Your Camera
+1. Switch Off the Flash

 - I know it seems silly and you think that the picture will become dark but don't worry tip number two will fix that.

-- The reason you want the flash off is because it makes everything look flat and unnatural.
+- The reason you want the flash off is that it makes everything look flat and unnatural.
 It also creates shadows where you don't want them and your cards look like they've been caught in a traffic light!

-2. Look for the Instruction Booklet for Your Digital Camera
+2. Look for Your Camera's Instruction Booklet

 - Honestly, it's ok because the next step is to fix it once you've taken the picture using a free software called Picasa.